 2. Spread the support around

-When you have a child with special needs who needs a great deal of support and encouragement, the other children may feel that their achievements are taken for granted, they not getting as much praise as the struggling child.
+When you have a child with special needs who needs a great deal of support and encouragement, the other children may feel that their achievements are taken for granted or that they’re not getting as much praise as the struggling child.

 3. Set aside time for the each child

 All kids, especially those who have a brother or sister who takes a lot of attention, need one-on-one time with parents.
-It can be challenging to fit in, but even small amounts of time, on a regular basis, can help a child feel loved and valued, explains Mandi Sliverman, a clinical psychologist at the Child Mind Institute.
+It can be challenging to fit in, but even small amounts of time, on a regular basis, can help a child feel loved and valued, explains Mandi Sliverman, PsyD, a clinical psychologist.

 “Parents have to remember to give every sibling attention,” noted Dr. Silverman, “”It may not be equal, but it has to be meaningful and consistent.”
 She suggests spending 10 uninterrupted minutes with each child before he or she goes to sleep, reading or coloring or doing a puzzle together.

 Liza Long, who has 5 children, including one with bipolar disorder, sets aside time for each of her children to have dates with her.
 They get to choose what they want to do, and it’s something they look forward to.
 “I try to plan dedicated time with each of the kids because so much of our attention will go to my son with mental illness,” Long said.
 “You have to be really sensitive to that.”